dtjv/dtjv.github.io/content/posts/a-design-concept-for-a-travel-website.md

 Travel Salem has recently updated their website since I wrote this article.
 It is much improved.
 Unfortunately, I didn't screen shot the old design to provide better context for this article.
-Lesson learned.

 ## Goals

-I ran the website through Google Lighthouse to get a baseline of how the site measured up.
+To begin, I ran the website through Google Lighthouse to get a baseline of how the site measured up.
 The scores were pretty low and in particular, the performance was around 8%.
 Is Google Lighthouse the definitive test?
 Perhaps not, but [travelsalem.com](https://travelsalem.com) is a content heavy website, not a realtime, dynamic web app.
 I believe it should perform much better.

 From the project outset, my goal was to achieve perfect Google Lighthouse scores with a simple, modern user interface.
 I chose to build the demo using